Jeshaun Jones

 Jeshaun Jones (born December 22, 1999) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Maryland Terrapins.

-Early life and high school
+Early life

 Jones grew up in Fort Myers, Florida and attended South Fort Myers High School where he lettered in football, basketball and baseball.
 In high school, Jones completed 10 out of 20 passing attempts for 112 yards, a touchdown and an interception.
 He also rushed 81 carries for 643 yards and four touchdowns along with receiving 63 receptions for 921 yards and nine touchdowns.
 He was a three-star rated recruit and committed to play college football at the University of Maryland, College Park over offers from Tennessee, Pittsburgh, Iowa State, Nebraska and Minnesota.

 College career

 During Jones's true freshman season in 2018, he appeared in all 12 games and started two of them.
 He finished the season with seven touchdowns (two rushing and five receiving) while having the most receiving touchdowns by a freshman since Stefon Diggs in 2012.
 He also finished with 22 receptions for 288 yards and 18 rushes for 173 yards and a 20-yard passing touchdown.
 He was also the first freshman in the Big Ten Conference to have two games with a touchdown catch and touchdown run since Maurice Clarett in 2003 when he played for Ohio State.

 Prior to the 2019 season, Jones had torn his ACL during the preseason and was redshirted that year.

 During the 2020 season, he appeared in and started four games, finishing the season with 11 totaled receptions for 181 yards and a touchdown.

 During the 2021 season, he appeared in the first six games and started one of them before suffering a season ending injury.
 He finished the season with 18 totaled receptions for 224 yards.

 During the 2022 season, he appeared in 13 games and started 11 of them, finished the season with 44 receptions for 557 yards, averaging 12.66 yards per receptions and catching four touchdowns.

 During the 2023 season, he appeared in and started 12 games, finishing the season with 53 receptions for 747 yards, averaging 14.09 per receptions and catching four receptions.